Tag: solo female traveller

 How you want to be treated will depend on how you present yourself.

-Marrakech is liberal, but showing too much flesh would be considered inappropriate.
+Although Marrakech is a Muslim city, it is quite liberal and used to tourists, but showing too much flesh would be considered inappropriate.

 Whilst you’re not expecting to adopt the hijab, you will certainly be regarded favourably if you dress slightly more conservatively.